The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 where, for all $i$, $x_i:t \mapsto \mathbb{R}^N$, $y_i = \sum_{j=1}^N W_{ij}x_j$, and $h_i: \mathbb{R}\times \mathbb{R} \to \mathbb{R}$ is an analytic function.

 \item[(2)] The $n$-dimensional reduced dynamics is the least-square optimal dynamics [Theorem~\ref{thm:least_square_optimal_vector_field}]

 where $X = Mx$ with any real reduction matrix $M$, $\tilde{x} = M^+X$, and $\tilde{y} = WM^+X$. \end{enumerate} \end{assumptions} Condition (1) of Assumptions~\ref{ass:emergence} might look restrictive because of the dependence over the linear function $x\mapsto Wx$.
-Yet, a considerable amount of complex system models satisfy condition (1) as shown in the following examples (from the power series in $x_i, y_i$ of their analytic vector field, it would even possible to classify the dynamics on networks of the next examples). \begin{example}[Epidemiology] In the Susceptible-Infected-Susceptible (SIS) dynamics, an infected individual $i$ (e.g., from a virus or disinformation) transmits its infection at a rate $\gamma$ and recovers with rate $d_i$.
+Yet, a considerable amount of complex system models satisfy condition (1) as shown in the following examples (from the power series in $x_i, y_i$ of their analytic vector field, it is possible to classify the dynamics on networks of the next examples). \begin{example}[Epidemiology] In the Susceptible-Infected-Susceptible (SIS) dynamics, an infected individual $i$ (e.g., from a virus or disinformation) transmits its infection at a rate $\gamma$ and recovers with rate $d_i$.
 In its exact form, the SIS dynamics is a homogeneous Markovian jump process and is described by master equations (forward Kolmogorov equations)~\cite{Gardiner2004, Kiss2017a, St-Onge2022_thesis}.
 Yet, since there are $2^N$ equations in this complete description and $N$ is generally large, the typical approach is to consider some approximations of the process~\cite{Wang2017, Kiss2017a, St-Onge2022_thesis}.
 By neglecting the dynamical correlations between the states of the neighbors~\cite[Sec.
-2.3.1]{St-Onge2017_master}, the quench mean-field (QMF) approach~\cite{Wang2017} yields the deterministic system of equations
+2.3.1]{St-Onge2017_master}, the quenched mean-field (QMF) approach~\cite{Wang2017} yields the deterministic system of equations

 called the QMF SIS model, where $x_i$ is the probability for the vertex $i$ to be infected.
-In third figure of the paper, we use the latter dynamics as a simple introductory example.
-More generally, quench mean-field approximations of many binary stochastic processes, such as the SIS dynamics above, the Cowan dynamics~\cite{cowan1990stochastic, Painchaud2022}, and the Glauber dynamics~\cite{glauber1963time, Murphy2022} have the general form
+In Fig.~\ref{fig:error_vector_fields}, we use the latter dynamics as a simple introductory example.
+More generally, quenched mean-field approximations of many binary stochastic processes, such as the SIS dynamics above, the Cowan dynamics~\cite{cowan1990stochastic, Painchaud2022}, and the Glauber dynamics~\cite{glauber1963time, Murphy2022} have the general form

 where $x_i$ is the probability for vertex $i$ to be active, $k_i = \sum_{i=1}^N W_{ij}$ is the in-degree of vertex $i$, $\alpha$ (resp. $\beta$) is some analytic activation (resp. deactivation) probability function $\mathbb{R} \times \mathbb{R} \to [0,1] $. \end{example}